 - They may be petite, but they are toy lap dogs.
 Rather, the Norfolk is a working dog breed.

 Highlights: Lively, Energetic, Smart

 The Parson Russell Terrier is a clever and spirited dog that has a seemingly unlimited amount of energy and excitement.
-They were first bred in southern England, but have become a wildly popular breed around the world.
+They were initially developed in southern England, but have become a super popular dog breed around the world.